spotlightpa/poor-richard/content/berks/2025-12-05-SPLREADBUDGET1225.md

 topics = ["Local Government"]
 +++

+<strong>UPDATE:</strong> Reading City Council passed the 2026 budget Dec.
+8 without approving Mayor Eddie Morán’s proposal of a 9% property tax increase, instead opting for a 6% increase.
+Councilors also defunded a number of his administration&#39;s priorities for the upcoming year.

+Council picked away at projects across departments, including $1 million in capital improvements (projects or upgrades), $600,000 for a seasonal ice skating rink, $32,000 reduction in management salary raises across departments, $15,000 for council event expenses, $30,000 for mayoral office sponsorships and promotions, among other reductions.
+The adopted decreases subtract around the $1.8 million that the Morán administration expected to receive in revenue from the full 9% property tax increase.

+Managing Director Jack Gombach told Spotlight PA after the vote that the cuts from council do not handle the growing structural deficit the city is facing, but are instead a one-time bandaid.

+The administration repeatedly said that without the full increase, there likely would be layoffs of city employees — or another tax increase in 2027 — to fund rising personnel costs stemming largely from union contracts, healthcare costs, and recruitment efforts.

+The administration will be looking into ways to reduce headcount other than layoffs, such as through retirement buyouts, furloughs, or eliminating vacant positions, he said.
+They cannot yet predict if another tax increase will be necessary for 2027.

 READING — Monday may be the <a href="https://www.readingpa.gov/calendar#year=2025&amp;month=12&amp;day=3&amp;view=month">last chance for residents</a> to give their opinions about the City of Reading proposed 2026 budget.
 City Council currently is scheduled to vote on the 9% property tax increase after discussing around $1 million in cuts this week.

 A home valued at $100,000 would see a $163 property tax increase under the proposal, and the city would generate an estimated $1.8 million to help cover the growing structural deficit, Finance Director Jamar Kelly told Spotlight PA this week.
 The mayor’s administration presented a different millage rate in October that reflected a 6% tax increase, but did not include the mils dedicated to the shade tree and library funds.